FabricMC/fabric-docs/develop/getting-started/creating-a-project.md

 This will clone the repository into a new folder called `my-mod-project`.

-You should then delete the `.git` folder from the cloned repository, and then open the project in IntelliJ IDEA.
+You should then delete the `.git` folder from the cloned repository, and then open the project.
 If the `.git` folder does not appear, you should enable the display of hidden files in your file manager.

-Once you've opened the project in IntelliJ IDEA, it should automatically load the project's Gradle configuration and perform the necessary setup tasks.
+Once you've opened the project in your IDE, it should automatically load the project's Gradle configuration and perform the necessary setup tasks.

 Again, as previously mentioned, if you receive a notification talking about a Gradle build script, you should click the `Import Gradle Project` button.